berkkirtay/basicblockchain/README.md

 - Basic database for blockchain and wallets
 - Basic chat program based on blockchain
 - P2p network for database transfer (haven't been tested yet)
+- Basic web-api for wallet interface and transactions.

 ## GUI Screenshots